Midlife Aches & Load Signals

 4. Hip, SI, or Low Back Pain That Flares With Stress

-Pain spikes during emotional or cognitive load — not activity.
+Your back goes out during a hard week at work.
+Your hip flares when you’re anxious.
+Pain that tracks emotional or cognitive load rather than physical activity is autonomic load expressing through the core — protection, not damage.
 Pelvic floor bracing, psoas overactivity, poor vagal–pelvic communication, and stress-driven muscle tone increases are the primary drivers.

 Protection expressed through the core — autonomic load, not structural instability.